-In 1981 Weiss and other influential National Lawyers Guild (NLG) members (including Martin Popper of the Communist Party USA) founded the Lawyers Committee on Nuclear Policy (LCNP).
+In 1981 Weiss and other influential National Lawyers Guild (NLG) members (including Martin Popper of the Communist Party USA) founded the Lawyers Committee on Nuclear Policy (LCNP), whose officers and “consultative council” included numerous activists from the International Association of Democratic Lawyers and the National Lawyers Guild; one of those was the IPS’s Richard Barnet.
 Seven years later, Weiss was the founding president of the International Association of Lawyers Against Nuclear Arms.

-In the 1980s, Weiss, along with such individuals as Richard Falk and Tom Harkin, served on the board of directors of Interlink, the U.S. affiliate of the global news agency Inter Press Service (IPS).
-IPS had previously cultivated noteworthy ties to Philip Agee (a Cuban/KGB agent who was friends with IPS London bureau chief Phil Kelly), and to Orlando Letelier (the late KGB agent and onetime Transnational Institute director who was a personal friend of IPS founder Roberto Savio).
+In the 1980s, Weiss, along with such individuals as Richard Falk and Tom Harkin, served on the board of directors of Interlink, the U.S. affiliate of the global news agency Inter Press Service.
+Inter Press had previously cultivated noteworthy ties to Philip Agee (a Cuban/KGB agent who was friends with IPS London bureau chief Phil Kelly), and to Orlando Letelier (the late KGB agent and onetime Transnational Institute director who was a personal friend of Inter Press founder Roberto Savio).

 In March 2007, Weiss spoke on a panel titled The Nuclear Threat, Now More Than Ever at the Left Forum, which was held at Cooper Union College in New York City.